pingcap/docs/tidb-cloud/troubleshoot-import-permission-error.md

 ## Check your bucket encryption type

-There are multiple ways to encrypt an S3 bucket.
+There are more than one way to encrypt an S3 bucket.
 When you try to access the objects in a bucket, the role you have created must have the permission to access the encryption key for data decryption.
 Otherwise, the `AccessDenied` error occurs.

 To check the encryption type of your bucket, open the Amazon S3 console in the AWS Management console, choose the name of the target bucket, choose **Properties**, and you will see the **Default encryption** panel that shows the encryption type of the bucket.

-On the **Default encryption** panel:
+There are two types of server-side encryption: Amazon S3-managed key (SSE-S3) and AWS Key Management Service (SSE-KMS).
+For SSE-S3, further check is not needed because this encryption type does not cause permission errors.
+For SSE-KMS, you need to check the following:

+- If the AWS KMS key ARN in the panel is in black color without underline, the AWS KMS key is an AWS-managed key (aws/s3).
+- If the AWS KMS key ARN in the panel is in blue color with underline, click the key ARN to see the specific encryption type.
+It might be an AWS managed key (aws/s3) or a customer-managed key.

 <details>
-<summary>If the server-side encryption is "AWS Key Management Service key (SSE-KMS)" and the AWS KMS key is "AWS managed key (aws/s3)"</summary>
+<summary>For the AWS managed key (aws/s3) in SSE-KMS</summary>
 <br />

 In this situation, if the `AccessDenied` error occurs, the reason might be that the key is read-only and cross-account permission grants is not allowed.
 See the AWS article [Why are cross-account users getting Access Denied errors when they try to access S3 objects encrypted by a custom AWS KMS key](https://aws.amazon.com/premiumsupport/knowledge-center/cross-account-access-denied-error-s3/) for details.

 To handle the permission error, click **edit** on the upper right corner of the **Default encryption** panel, and change the AWS KMS key to "Choose from your AWS KMS keys" or "Enter AWS KMS key ARN", or change the server-side encryption method to "AWS S3 Managed Key (SSE-S3).
+In addition to this method, you can also create a new bucket.
 </details>

 <details>
-<summary>If the server-side encryption is "AWS Key Management Service key (SSE-KMS)" and the AWS KMS key is "Enter AWS KMS key ARN" (customer-managed key)</summary>
+<summary>For the customer-managed key in SSE-KMS</summary>
 <br />

 To handle the `AccessDenied` error in this situation, click the key ARN or manually find the key in KMS.
 A **Key users** panel is displayed.
 Click **Add** on the upper right corner of the panel to add the role you have used to import data to TiDB Cloud.
-Then, retry the data import.
+Then, try to import data again.

 </details>

+> **Note:**
+>
+> If the objects in your bucket have been copied from an existing encrypted bucket, you also need to include the key of the source bucket in the AWS KMS key ARN.
+This is because the objects in the your bucket use the same encryption method as the source object encryption.
+For more information, see the AWS document [Using default encryption with replication](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucket-encryption.html).

 ## Check the AWS article for instruction